informatics-isi-edu/chaise/doc/style-guide.md

 Container tags contain rows (divs using the `row` class) and then the appropriate column classes.

 In general, a row is made up of 12 possible columns.
-To make your grid, you 'chunk' the columns together to get the width you want.
+To make your grid, you 'chunk' the columns together to get the widths you want.

-Further, the column classes use size terms to indicate breakpoints (points where a columns will stack vertically instead of going all the way across horizontally) for different size viewports (phone, tablet, laptop, etc).
+Further, the column classes use size terms to indicate breakpoints (points where columns will stack vertically instead of going all the way across horizontally) for different size viewports (phone, tablet, laptop, etc).
 There will be more discussion in the "Responsive" section but for now we'll use the medium version for examples in this document (col-md-#).

 For example:
 - If you you want two columns of equal width, you would use two divs with the class `col-md-6`